Future Lake Zurich Investment

 - What improvements would you like to see?

-Meetings will be facilitated by EO Sullivan and include a brief presentation from Mayor Tom Poynton and Village Manager Ray Keller.
+Meetings were facilitated by representatives of EO Sullivan and include a brief presentation from Mayor Tom Poynton and Village Manager Ray Keller.

 Mayor Tom Poynton provides a community update

-The Village organized three virtual community engagement sessions throughout April to gather feedback from residents.
-These outreach efforts were part of phase 1 of a 4-phase effort spanning summer 2020 and occurred on April 14, April 18, and April 29.
+The Village organized several virtual community engagement sessions throughout April, June and July to gather feedback from residents.
+These outreach efforts were part of phases 1 and 2, of a 4-phase effort spanning summer 2020.

 Just a few more details to consider...